dmarcus-wire/ubi-ffmpeg/README.md

 - gcc, gcc-c++, make, automake, autoconf, libtool, git: A set of development tools and version control software.
 - It also installs the EPEL (Extra Packages for Enterprise Linux) repository by downloading and installing the epel-release package, which is needed for additional packages that aren't included by default in Red Hat-based distributions.
 - Finally, yum clean all clears the cache, reducing the size of the image by removing unnecessary temporary files.

+Note: `yum groupinstall "Development Tools"` works on RHEL but does not on the ubi containers, which is why we have to run this step.

 **RUN git clone --depth 1 https://git.ffmpeg.org/ffmpeg.git ffmpeg && \ ...:**